• Home

 Me on the bridge with a co-captain

-The only snafus on the trip were when my partner gave me his nasty cold our second day out.
-I tried to avoid it, but he was coughing, sneezing and hacking all over me.
+The only snafus on our cruise were when my partner gave me his nasty cold on our second day out.
+I tried to avoid it, but he was coughing, sneezing, and hacking all over me.
 I also tripped over my suitcase and did a number on my little toe.
 That meant I had to hobble on all of our excursions starting in Barcelona.

 I went down to the 1st deck to visit the ship’s doctor at the Queen Elizabeth Medical Center.
 She confirmed my toe wasn’t broken and tied it to the toe next to it for support.
 It’s nice to know a full medical staff is there to help you in an emergency.